- Academics Menu

 The paramedic program is an intense program that prepares students to handle the rigors of providing emergency medical care, sometimes in the face of extreme conditions.
 The JCC paramedic program is designed to prepare the student by providing insightful lectures, practical laboratory sessions, and practical clinical experiences.
 The student should be prepared to spend several hours each week on class work, studying, and clinical rotations.
 The program is both intense and rewarding for individuals with the desire to practice pre-hospital emergency medicine.

-Students graduating from the Paramedic program with a certificate will meet the following learning outcomes:
+Students graduating from the Paramedic program with a certificate will:

 Employment of paramedics is expected to grow much faster than average for all occupations through the year 2014.
 Much of this growth will occur as positions change from volunteer to paid positions.
 Also driving the growth will be an expanding population, particularly in older age groups that are the greatest users of emergency medical services, and due to replacement needs in the profession.
 Most opportunities for paramedics are expected to arise in hospitals and ambulance services.